 Floss particularly good when it comes to keeping your teeth white, plaque free, and clean.
 Floss doesn’t whiten teeth in the sense of bleaching, it just does a good job of cleaning away plaque, preventing yellowing and cavities.

-Also, floss can help reduce the amount of food particles found in the mouth, reducing bacteria which may lead to plaque production.
+Also, floss can help reduce the number of food particles found in the mouth, reducing bacteria which may lead to plaque production.
 All around, flossing helps to keep teeth cleaner and whiter.

 You should floss twice daily in order to benefit your teeth and gums.